wp-plugins/fade-in-fade-out-post-title/readme.txt

 = 4.0 =
 Reset Query issue has been fixed.
-Tested upto 3.3
+Tested up to 3.3

 = 5.0 =
-Tested upto 3.4
+Tested up to 3.4

 = 6.0 =
-Tested upto 3.4.1
+Tested up to 3.4.1
 JavaScript loaded by using the wp_enqueue_scripts hook (instead of the init hook), This will avoid the JavaScript, Jquery conflict.
 Slight changes in the short code implementation, but no need to change the short code.